Gareth McFeely, Executive Director

 Shannon Williams, Program Manager

 She is the Program Manager for Washington, DC programs and the College of General Studies, Graduate Journalism, History and Literature, and Royal College of Music Programs in London.
 Additionally, she manages the film, radio, television, international relations, journalism, pre-law, advertising, marketing, politics, and public relations tracks in the London Internship Program.

-Heather joined the BU Study Abroad staff in 2012 and is the main contact for students interested in studying abroad in Spain or Latin America.
-Heather originally studied abroad as an undergraduate student at the Universidad San Francisco de Quito in Quito, Ecuador, which ignited her passion for the Spanish language and Latin American culture.
-Since that initial experience abroad, Heather has led trips, studies, traveled, interned and volunteered in numerous Latin American countries, including Argentina, Bolivia, Costa Rica, the Dominican Republic, Ecuador, Honduras, Peru, and Uruguay.
+Heather holds an MA in Intercultural Relations from Lesley University and a BA in Administrative Science and Spanish from Colby College.
+She originally studied abroad as an undergraduate student at the Universidad San Francisco de Quito in Quito, Ecuador, which ignited her passion for the Spanish language and Latin American culture.
+Since that initial experience abroad, Heather has led trips, studied, traveled, interned and volunteered in numerous Latin American countries, including Argentina, Bolivia, Costa Rica, the Dominican Republic, Ecuador, Honduras, Peru, and Uruguay.

-Sheerley Zinori, Student Services Administrator
+Sheerley Zinori, Enrollment Services Manager